Jinja Hospital

 Jinja Regional Referral Hospital, commonly known as Jinja Hospital, is a hospital in the city of Jinja, in the Eastern Region of Uganda.
-It is the largest hospital in eastern Uganda, with a bed capacity of 600, although many more patients are admitted, with many sleeping on the floor.
+This 600-bed medical facility is the largest hospital in eastern Uganda, although many more patients are admitted beyond its sanctioned capacity, with many having to sleep on the floor.

 Location

-The hospital is located in the center of Jinja, not far from the Source of the Nile.
+The hospital is located in the center of Jinja, not far from the source of the Nile.
 It is the Regional Referral Hospital for the districts of Bugiri, Iganga, Jinja, Kaliro, Kamuli, Luuka, Mayuge, Namayingo, Kayunga and parts of Buikwe.
 The hospital is located approximately 84 km east of Mulago National Referral Hospital.
 The coordinates of Jinja Regional Referral Hospital are:

 00°25'52.0"N, 33°12'18.0"E (Latitude:0.431111; Longitude:33.205000).

 Overview

 Jinja Hospital is one of the thirteen (13) Regional Referral Hospitals in Uganda.
 It is also one of the fifteen (15) hospitals designated as Internship Hospitals, where graduates of Ugandan medical schools may undergo a year of internship under the supervision of consultants and specialists in the designated medical and surgical disciplines.
 The hospital is currently undergoing major renovations as a result of available funds from the government for capital development.